openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-graphics-display.md

 Image(src: String | AppResource | PixelMap | ImageContent)
 ```

-This interface retrieves images through the image data source and supports rendering and displaying both local and network images.
+This interface retrieves images from a data source and supports rendering and displaying both local and network images.
 Here, `src` is the data source of the image.
-For loading methods, please refer to [Loading Image Resources](#loading-image-resources).
+For loading methods, refer to [Loading Image Resources](#loading-image-resources).

 ## Loading Image Resources